-To preserve consistency across CLAS websites, we ask that you keep these "best practices" in mind when you edit existing web pages or add new ones.
+To be consistent across CLAS websites, please use these best practices when editing existing web pages or adding new ones.

 2. Add alternative text to all images

 5. Know the difference between single and double line breaks

 6. Use the built-in spell-checker

 8. Try to use one space after a period

 If you click the Paragraph Format drop-down menu at the bottom of the text editor toolbar, you will see different heading types.

 - Use Normal for normal-sized text, like this.